TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: UREYBRAD

-This keyword provides the values for a single Urey-Bradley cross term potential parameter.
+Provides the values for a single Urey-Bradley cross term potential parameter.
 The integer modifiers give the atom class numbers for the three kinds of atoms involved in the angle for which a Urey-Bradley term is to be defined.
 The real number modifiers give the force constant value for the term and the